VIS

 These are our babies, and then become your babies.
 Our job is to keep them safe, happy and healthy and we take our job very seriously!

-** TO OFFSET THIS POLICY, WE DO FACETIME/SKYPE "VISITS" TO ASSIST WITH THE SELECTION OF PUPPIES **
+** TO OFFSET THIS POLICY, WE DO OFFER FACETIME/ZOOM "VISITS" TO ASSIST WITH THE SELECTION OF PUPPIES **

 Please visit our "Selections" tab to view our selection process.